jwise-mfg/iot-registry/README.md

 Always use HTTPS for this service.
 The script will not run properly if it tries to call HTTP, and using HTTPS helps prevent man-in-the-middle snooping.

-There is no warranty or indemnification either explicit or implied from the author and publisher for any use of this code.
+There is no warranty or indemnification, either explicit or implied, from the author and publisher for any use of this code.
 Use appropriately and at your own risk.